photkosee/unsw-treats/README.md

 # Communication Platform
-> The source code is maintained on GitLab and could be published after 2025 due to UNSW policy. </br>
+> The source code for backend is maintained on GitLab and could be published after 2025 due to UNSW policy. </br>
-Please reach out to me to review the code in person.
+Please contact me to review the code in person.

 Worked with a team of 4 members building a web server for a communication platform with authentication, authorization, and various features.<br/>
 Maintained the quality of the code by CI/CD.<br/>